What are sponge cities and how do they work? – DW – 03/01/2024

 Though it is one of the busiest roundabouts in the east of Copenhagen, the air at Sankt Kjelds Plads isn't heavy with the smell and texture of exhaust fumes.
 And rather than the roar of engines, the soundscape is characterized by the sputtering notes of long-tailed tits.

-The roundabout, which is covered with shrubs and trees, is part of a large-scale experiment to transform public spaces in the Danish capital.
-The idea is to make Copenhagen more "liveable" by creating places for citizens to meet and habitat for biodiversity, while simultaneously creating cogs in a flood-control machine.
+The traffic circle, which is covered with shrubs and trees, is part of a large-scale experiment to transform public spaces in the Danish capital.
+The idea is to make Copenhagen more "livable" by creating places for citizens to meet and habitat for biodiversity, while simultaneously creating cogs in a flood-control machine.

 This transformation was sparked by the events of July 2, 2011, when Copenhagen was struck by what was dubbed "a once in a 1000-year rain."